brightin/poms/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Releasing

+Make sure to use [Semantic Versioning](https://semver.org/) when bumping the version.
+To release tag the master branch with the version and then push to rubygems. `rake release` does this for you.